 What We Like

-- Again, trusted brand PetSafe – they have been around and have been working on invisible fence technology since 1991.
+- Again, the trusted brand PetSafe – they have been around and have been working on invisible fence technology since 1991.

-- Good for travel – easy to setup transmitter and barrier so you can take your cat RV camping.
+- Good for travel – easy to set up transmitter and barrier so you can take your cat RV camping.

 - Adjustable barrier range